HaydonUresti/HaydonUresti/README.md

 - Money-Tracker - This is a C++ program created to help the user record and track their spending and then to save that data.
 I created this program in order to practice C++ outside of class examples.
 - Simple_Calculator - This is a C# program that I wrote to learn C# with .NET.
 It is a calculator app.
 - FileMover - An app that helps the user sort through files they download.
 It is written in Python.
 Istarted this project because I had heard about making Python scripts executables and I wanted to learn more about that.
 - StayOnTask - This is a web extension that I am actively working on.
-It's goal is to help the user stay on task while wokring online.
+It's goal is to help the user stay on task while working online.
 It is utilizing JavaScript, CSS, and HTML.